ArchoLen/The-ABM-in-Archaeology-Bibliography/README.md

 ### Case Studies

-* Angourakis, A., B. Rondelli, S. Stride _Et al._ 2014: Land Use Patterns in Central Asia.
-Step 1: The Musical Chairs Model. _Journal of Archaeological Method and Theory 21: 405–25._ doi:10.1007/s10816-013-9197-0.

 * Altaweel, M. 2006: Adressing the Structures and Dynamics of Modeled Human Ecologies.
 In: Digital Discovery: Exploring New Frontiers in Human Heritage.
 CAA, 30-41.
 [Online](http://proceedings.caaconference.org/files/2006/CD04_Altaweel_CAA2006.pdf)

+* Angourakis, A., B. Rondelli, S. Stride _Et al._ 2014: Land Use Patterns in Central Asia.
+Step 1: The Musical Chairs Model. _Journal of Archaeological Method and Theory 21: 405–25._ doi:10.1007/s10816-013-9197-0.

+* Arikan, B. 2017: Crisis in the Highlands.
+Agent-based Modeling of the Early Bronze Age-I (ca. 4950-4700 cal.
+BP) Socio-economic Transformations at Arslantepe (Eastern Anatolia) In: Crisis to Collapse The Archaeology of Social Breakdown, AEGIS 11 (UCL Press.
+Louvain) 235-250.

 * Axtell, R. L., Epstein, J. M., Dean, J. S. _Et al._ 2002: Population Growth and Collapse in a Multiagent Model of the Kayenta Anasazi in Long House Valley. _PNAS 99.
 7275–79._ [Online](http://www.pnas.org/content/99/suppl_3/7275.full)